-The Group incurred a net loss of RM41,528,147 (2014: RM55,900,291) for the financial year ended 31 March 2015.
-As of that date, the Group's current liabilities exceeded its current assets by RM316,833,293 (2014: RM294,130,944).
+The Group incurred a net loss of RM23,375,740 (2015: RM41,528,147) for the financial year ended 31 March 2016.
+As of that date, the Group's current liabilities exceeded its current assets by RM327,211,636 (2015: RM316,833,293).
 These conditions indicate the existence of material uncertainties which may cast significant doubt on the ability of the Group to continue as going concern and therefore it may be unable to realise its assets and discharge its liabilities in the normal course of business.

-The financial statements have been prepared on the going concern basis which assumes that the Group will be able to operate and generate sufficient cash flows in the foreseeable future and financial support from its lenders and major shareholder will continue to enable the Group to meet its obligations as and when they fall due, and accordingly, the realisation of its assets and settlement of its liabilities will occur in the ordinary course of business.
+The financial statements have been prepared on the going concern basis which assumes that the Group will be able to operate and generate sufficient cash flows in the foreseeable future to enable the Group to meet its obligations as and when they fall due, and accordingly, the realisation of its assets and settlement of its liabilities will occur in the ordinary course of business.